Fitzy1293/redditsfinder/README.md

-# redditsfinder
+# redditsfinder - A simple tool to analyze reddit users.
-Python tool to get all of a users posts.
+Python tool to get all of a users submissions and comments.
 Uses the pushshift API with different timestamps to get sets of posts. \
 PRAW is the wrapper for using python with reddits API, but reddits API is limited to 1000 posts with no real good way of getting around it.\
-Handy way to analyze a user.
+The only argument is a reddit username. \

 # To install
 I would like to add a shell script to ~/bin so you don't have to type out the python commands.\